Palashio/libra/info/Reference Manual.md

 client.dimensionality_reducer(self, instruction)
 ```

-Chooses and applies dimensionality reduction algorithm to the dataset provided based on instruction given in query sent to the client class instance
+Chooses and applies dimensionality reduction algorithm to the dataset provided based on instruction from written query sent to/in the client class instance

 *Parameters --*